Thursday, February 16, 2017

 Psycho (Alfred Hitchcock, 1960)

-Vertigo (1958), North by Northwest (1959), The Birds (1963), and Marnie (1964).
+Vertigo (1958), North by Northwest (1959), and Marnie (1964).
 For that matter, Psycho didn't receive a nomination for George Tomasini's film editing, despite the shower scene, a literal textbook example of the art.
 (That the scene had been storyboarded -- perhaps with the aid of graphic designer Saul Bass, who later even claimed that he had directed it -- doesn't deny the fact that someone, namely Tomasini, had to lay hands on the actual film.)
 Yet Psycho remains one of the inexhaustible movies, those in which you see something new and different at each viewing, even if it's only to add to your stock of trivia.
 This time, for example, I was struck by the fact that one of the cops guarding Norman at the end looked vaguely familiar.
 I checked, and he was played by Ted Knight -- The Mary Tyler Moore Show's Ted Baxter.
 How can you not love a film that provides revelations like that?